Director of Learning - Miss S O'Loughlin Email

 |Mr S Keifer|

-Business Studies, Head of Department - Mr G Huteson
+Business and Economics, Head of Department - Mr G Huteson

-The Business Studies department at Poynton offers a wide range of courses at Key Stages 4 and 5.
+The Business and Economics department at Poynton offers a wide range of courses at Key Stages 4 and 5.

-At Key Stage 4, we offer GCSE Business Studies and BTEC Business.
-GCSE Business Studies offering a more traditional approach compared to the vocational approach of the BTEC course.
+At Key Stage 4, we offer GCSE Business and BTEC Business.
+GCSE Business offers a more traditional approach compared to the vocational approach of the BTEC course.
 These subjects attract a range of students in increasing numbers.
-The GCSE course is examined through an exam, worth 75%, and one piece of controlled assessment, worth 25%.
+The Year 11 GCSE course is examined through an exam, worth 75%, and one piece of controlled assessment, worth 25%.
 The exam board is WJEC.
 The BTEC course has an exam worth 25% and a variety of assignments that make up the other 75%.